 Yes, you can return to work after the treatment, but please do not go to the gym or exercise until the following day.
 Avoid bending down for a few hours, and don’t rub the area aggressively or get a facial massage for a couple of days afterwards.

 This treatment is not approved for use during pregnancy or whilst breastfeeding.

 This is variable depending on the individual, and can be anywhere from two to six months, although the average is three months.
 It’s important to remember that if a more natural look is desired, the effects don’t last as long, and more frequent treatment may be necessary to maintain the desired results.
-In the case of Botox for sweating, this tends to last longer: up to four to six months.
+In the case of wrinkle relaxation for sweating, this tends to last longer: up to four to six months.
 In the lower face, as the doses must be smaller, the effects last around two months.
-You don’t build up a tolerance to it either; your body never gets used to Botox.
+You don’t build up a tolerance to it either; your body never gets used to wrinkle relaxation.

 This depends on several factors.
 For most people you would have treatment every 3-4 months to maintain your results, however some people prefer to let their results completely wear off and have treatment every 6-12 months.
 The choice is entirely yours.
-If you are having Baby Botox then treatment will need to be carried out more frequently as it does not last as long.
+If you are having Baby wrinkle relaxation then treatment will need to be carried out more frequently as it does not last as long.
 Treatment carried out in the lower face does not last as long and may need to be repeated every 2-3 months.
-Botox for sweating tends to last longer, at around 6 months.
+Wrinkle relaxation for sweating tends to last longer, at around 6 months.
 Treatment for clenching or grinding can last 3-6 months.

 The neuron re-sprouts endings which can release acetylecholine, and movement slowly comes back to the muscle.